-Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds.
+Note: Failure to turn the throttle back on within 3 seconds of leaving the Forward phase will disable FYS and shutdown ProtoSounds®.
 The next time you turn power back on your engine will be in the RESET position.
-See page 6 for more information.
+See page 5 for more information on RESET.